Docutils | Overview | About | Users | Reference | Developers

 Correct rendering depends on a CSS style sheet.
 A reference style sheet, html4css1.css, is provided and used by default.

 To support the Internet Explorer (with a market share of about 90% around 2002, the time this writer was written), documents contain some hard-coded formatting hints and are tagged as "text/html" (instead of "application/xhtml+xml").
-[1]
+Additional class values serve as surrogate for the "first"/"last" pseudo-classes introduced in CSS 2.1.
+[2]

 pep_html